Introduction to SOX Compliance

 Through SOX compliance, your organization can increase investor confidence and decrease financial risk.
 If nothing else, the link between having a comprehensive SOX internal control system and high market performance demonstrates the wide-ranging benefits of having a mature ERM program.
 When you stay committed to promoting compliance, the resulting domino effect can propel your organization into extraordinary success.

-With LogicManager’s SOX software and unlimited support, you can achieve compliance and financial reporting and leverage a broad scope of organizational knowledge to focus on strategic goals and operational risks to mitigate risks in your business.
+With LogicManager’s SOX software and expert support, you can achieve compliance and financial reporting and leverage a broad scope of organizational knowledge to focus on strategic goals and operational risks to mitigate risks in your business.